etramits/etramits/README.md

 6. If you want to add sample content you can also run `php artisan db: seed`.

 7. Finally, you will have to use the `php artisan serve` command to turn on the local server and compile the application with` npm run dev` or `npm run watch`.
 If you want to see how it would work in production you can use the `npm run prod` command.
-You can also see the application running from [here] (https://tictac.seoalexramon.dev/).
+You can also see the application running from [here](https://tictac.seoalexramon.dev/).

 ## Administration Guide 🔧

-1. Con un usuario administrador y gestor puedes acceder al panel de administración.
-Para ello debes ir arriba a la derecha, donde aparece el nombre de usuario.
-Hacer click y aparecerá Panell Administració.
+1. With an administrator and manager user you can access the administration panel.
+To do this you must go to the top right, where the username appears.
+Click and Panell Administració will appear.

-2. Una vez dentro puedes ver en la página principal de administración ciertas métricas que indican las estadísticas de la aplicación.
+2. Once inside you can see on the main administration page certain metrics that indicate the application's statistics.

-3. Los usuarios gestor sólo pueden acceder al apartado Validar Comentarios y Artículos.
-Los administradores tienen acceso a todos los parámetros del proyecto web.
+3. Manager users can only access the Validate Comments and Articles section.
+Administrators have access to all parameters of the web project.

-4. El usuario administrador puede editar, crear y eliminar categorías, usuarios, artículos y comentarios.
+4. The admin user can edit, create and delete categories, users, articles and comments.

-5. El usuario administrador también podrá editar el diseño web desde el apartado con el mismo nombre.
+5. The administrator user can also edit the web design from the section with the same name.

 ## Autors ✒️